 National Aquatic Animal Health Plan

-The National Aquatic Animal Health Plan (NAAHP) was developed in response to the growing need for a coordinated government effort to ensure aquatic animal health.
+The National Aquatic Animal Health Plan (NAAHP) for the United States was developed in response to the growing need for a coordinated government effort to ensure aquatic animal health.
 Officials from federal, state, local, and tribal governments have been working in partnership with aquaculture and other interested stakeholders for the last several years to develop the NAAHP.

 What is the NAAHP?